1996 Ontario Liberal Party leadership election: Convention

 The leadership convention was scheduled to be held at Toronto's Maple Leaf Gardens on November 29 and 30, 1996.
 It was remembered as a hard-fought 15½-hour battle and an organizational disaster.
 Although voting was supposed to start at 1 p.m. on Saturday, it didn't begin until more than two hours later, and the results of the first ballot were not available until 7:30 p.m.
 Candidates in last place, or with less than 5 per cent of the vote, were eliminated after each ballot.

 Kennedy led after the first ballot with 30%.
 Cordiano, Duncan and McGuinty battled for running up, with 22%, 18% and 18% respectively.
-After first ballot, Castilli first announced she was dropping out but then change her mind, contributing to a three-hour delay before the next ballot results were announced.
+Castilli, who was only ahead of outside-caucus candidate Kells and only a dozen votes above elimination threshold, initially indicated that she was dropping out of the contest but then change her mind, contributing to a three-hour delay before the next ballot results were announced.

 It was rumoured that McGuinty and Duncan had a deal that whoever was behind would drop out and endorse the other.
 (Other reports suggested McGuinty also had a similar deal with Cordiano.)
 McGuinty, who received less vote in the second ballot than the first ballot, was about to withdraw from the race after second ballot, but changed his mind as he unexpectedly received the endorsements of both Castrilli (who was eliminated) and Gerretsen (withdrawn).
 Gerretsen said he and McGuinty made no deal, but that his own supporters and constituents favored an eastern Ontario candidate.
 Castrilli supporters suggested she felt a bond with the low-profile McGuinty as a party outsider.
 Castrilli and Gerretsen hoisted McGuinty into the pivotal third spot and pushed Duncan from the race after the third ballot.

 The third ballot result was announced after midnight.
 Kennedy experienced very little growth, while McGuinty leapfrogged Duncan and tied Cordiano for second place.
 Duncan was eliminated and endorsed Kennedy.
-Duncan's decision infuriated many of his supporters, and less than half of his delegates went with him to Kennedy.
+Duncan's decision infuriated many of his supporters, and less than a third of his delegates went with him to Kennedy.
+CPAC's coverage of the convention infamously captured Duncan's despair after being eliminated, and the torturous conversations between him and his angry supporters.

 The results of the fourth ballot was announced at about 2:30 a.m.
 Cordiano was eliminated and threw his support to McGuinty.
 There was high drama as Cordiano crossed the crowded convention floor, where McGuinty came to meet him in the centre of convention hall in full view of all the delegates.
 Unlike Duncan, Cordiano delivered 80% of his delegate, and was thereby largely responsible for McGuinty's victory over Kennedy for the party's leadership.

-The fifth ballot, past 4 AM, came to a final direct match between Kennedy, who had led all four ballots, and McGuinty, who had steadily risen from an initial fourth place and surged to victory by a convincing 1,205 to 1,065 margin.
+The fifth ballot, past 4 AM, came to a final direct match between Kennedy, who had led all four ballots but experienced limited growth in support, and McGuinty, who had steadily risen from an initial fourth place and surged to victory by a convincing 1,205 to 1,065 margin.